nehaa281/SysWatch/README.md

 # SysWatch
-SysWatch is a monitoring software enabled to describe about CPU activity, Disk Activity and System Health.
+SysWatch: System Monitoring Application
+SysWatch is a comprehensive, cross-platform system monitoring tool designed to provide users with real-time insights into their computer's performance and health.
+The application empowers users to track critical system metrics, visualize trends, and receive alerts for resource-intensive activities, all within an intuitive and visually appealing interface.